 You will remain with 3% as your profit after paying back your debt of 2%.

 Positive carry trade requires you to sell/ borrow financial instruments with low interest rates to finance/ purchase instruments with high interest rates.

 This simply means that; as an investor or a trader, you will profit from the interest differentials.

-Interest rate differentials; by subtracting the lower interest rate from higher interest rate for the involved currencies or assets.
 The interest rate used is the one for the prevailing inter-bank deposit rates for the time during which the carry trade will be kept.

 When you get a profit after taking the difference that will be a positive carry in forex whereas If the difference is a negative, it becomes a negative carry.

 When it comes to carry trade in the currency market, I should say it is very popular especially to the big market makers.

 These are the banks, hedge funds and big institutions.